Directed by: Sylvester Stallone || Produced by: Avi Lerner, Kevin King Templeton, John Thompson

 Which, thankfully brings us to the best scene in the film, the much ballyhooed .50 cal machine gun-sequence that pays obvious homage to the classic final shootout from Sam Peckinpah’s The Wild Bunch (1969).
 You could call the sequence too little too late for a film titled Rambo, but then again this movie is about summarizing all of the franchise’s legacy, including its best film.
 To that end, the .50 cal shootout is quite terrific and delivers every sort of cinematic carnage and hardcore violent imagery one could ask for in a movie.
 It’s fucking brutal and it looks amazing.

-Wrapping the project up in a nice, shiny bow is the ending, something that I wish Stallone would respect by not making Last Blood (thought that is a pretty fitting title).
+Wrapping the project up in a nice, shiny bow is the ending, something that I wish Stallone would respect by not making Last Blood (though that is a fitting title).
 What Rambo provides is great closure for the series and Stallone’s legacy as a whole, even if part of that legacy is maintaining series well past their welcome and driving franchise names into the ground.
 In hindsight it’s amazing how the film was released in January (typically Hollywood’s dumping ground for really bad and/or unmarketable films) of 2008, which was the same year The Dark Knight (2008) and Iron Man (2008) debuted, ushering in a new era of overly trendy, cartoony, overrated comic-book crop that’s becoming about as cliched and tiresome as jingoistic commando films were by the end of the 1980’s er, uh, oh….

 In the end though, it’s nice to see John Rambo return with a vengeance and go out on his own terms, even if — actually, because — he has to be prodded into action by a misguided call of duty.
 I’m not sure whether Last Blood will negate that or not, but as it stands now, the Rambo franchise exited stage right with its dignity intact and a sizable box office win.
 Sometimes, you just gotta go full-Rambo, and the people will pay to see that.